eduzera/ddd-patterns-with-clean-architecture/Readme.md

 ## Conclusion

-Thank you for your interest in the **"DDD Patterns"** project.
+Thank you for your interest in the **"DDD Patterns with Clean Architecture"** project.
 We appreciate your time and attention, and warmly invite your suggestions or constructive criticism.
 Feel free to raise issues, submit pull requests, or just share your thoughts.
 Your contribution helps us improve and learn.
 Once again, thank you, and happy exploring!